Community Service For High School Students

-JARC has a number of ways for high schoolers to gain meaningful volunteer experience while fulfilling requirements for high school graduation and National Honor Society membership.
+JARC has a number of ways for high school students to gain a meaningful volunteer experience while fulfilling requirements for high school graduation and National Honor Society membership.

 The Student Volunteer Consent Form must be completed before service begins.